t4zn/lumon/README.md

 ## 🌍 Deployment

 ### Replit Deployment
-Flora is optimized for Replit deployment with automatic configuration:
+Lumon is optimized for Replit deployment with automatic configuration:

 1. Import the repository to Replit
 2. Add your API keys to Secrets